Introduction to Lean Portfolio Management

 Key Elements of Lean Portfolio Management

-While key principles are a great way of understanding the foundations of Lean Portfolio Management, what does the everyday use of Lean Portfolio Management look like?
-We look at two critical aspects of LPM, LPM Operations and LPM Governance, and the different responsibilities each aspect entails to make up effective LPM.
+So, after learning about the underpinning principles of LPM, what does the everyday use of Lean Portfolio Management look like?
+We’ll look at two critical aspects of LPM: LPM Operations and LPM Governance, and the different responsibilities of each.

 LPM Operations